gazebosim/gz-physics/tutorials/04-switching-physics-engines.md

 - **DART**: `ignition-physics-dartsim-plugin`.
 - **TPE**: `ignition-physics-tpe-plugin`.

-If you've created a custom engine plugin, you can tell Gazebo where to find it by setting the `IGN_GAZEBO_PHYSICS_ENGINE_PATH` environment variable to the directory where the plugin's shared library can be found.
+If you've created a custom engine plugin, you can tell Ignition Gazebo where to find it by setting the `IGN_GAZEBO_PHYSICS_ENGINE_PATH` environment variable to the directory where the plugin's shared library can be found.

 For example, if you've created the following physics engine shared library on Linux: